 Pregnancy with Donor Eggs

 Egg donation is a procedure in which an egg donor donates eggs to a recipient for the purpose of making a pregnancy.
 While donor eggs may not be the first choice of treatment for someone struggling with infertility, pregnancy with donated eggs offers a very high rate of success.
 In addition to the success with donor eggs, the recipient is able to experience pregnancy, breast feeding, and the peace of mind that there are no concerns with parental rights or problems typically encountered with adoption.
-Infertility treatments using eggs from an egg donor is frequently misunderstood, however, thousands of women experience the joy of motherhood each year through the use of egg donation.
+Infertility treatments using eggs from an egg donor is frequently misunderstood, however, women around the world experience the joy of motherhood each year through the use of egg donation.
+The treatment is more common than what most people think.